-Some facts about the human cremation furnaces of DFW Europe, cremation equipment manufacturer.
-There are several cremation ovens: there is the “hot start human cremator” DFW 6000 and the “cold start human cremator” DFW 4000 that DFW Europe manufactures.
-To complete the general information about human cremation furnaces, there are also the “hybrid electrical cremation furnace” and a “fall-through cremation furnace” which are not jet manufactured by DFW Europe.
-A fall-through human cremator is not used in the Netherlands since this type of cremation furnaces are made for a continuous cremation process of a crematorium.
+Some facts about the human cremation furnaces of DFW Europe the most innovative cremation equipment manufacturer.
+There are different cremators: there is the “hot start human cremator DFW 6000“and the “cold start human cremator DFW 4000” that DFW Europe manufactures.
+To complete the general information about human cremation furnaces, there are also the “hybrid electric cremation furnace” which is started by using electric energy.
+And there is a “fall-through cremation furnace” which is not jet manufactured by DFW Europe.
+A fall-through human cremator is not used in the Netherlands since this type of cremation furnace is made for a continuous cremation process of a crematorium.
 And take into count this is prohibited by the Dutch law in The Netherlands, but is allowed in Germany.

-To answer this question it is useful to know how much.
-And how many cremations a crematorium performs on an annual basis.
+To answer this question it is useful to know how much?
+And how many?
+Cremations a crematorium performs on an annual basis.
+The best cremator for cremations is that furnace, that can preform and gives a high return on investment, by performance of a cremation.
+A cremator has to be easy to use, service, operational friendly and have a long-life-cycle.
+There is worldwide only one cremator who is the most innovative: That’s the DFW 6000 cremator with all it’s cremation innovations.
 Nowadays, in the Netherlands, the crematory and stray field activity decision applies to every crematorium.
 Ask your local legislation for more details.
 This includes the air regulations and soil regulations that crematoria must meet.
-A distinction is made between human crematoria and animal crematoria.
+A distinction is made between human crematoria and animal / pet crematoria.
 There are different legislations so that the same rules do not apply on local environmental issues.